 10 Things Moms Can Do Everyday to Have More Joy

-Being a mom can seem like endless drudgery of doing the same tasks over and over and over.
+Being a mom can seem like endless drudgery of doing the same tasks over and over.
 After mopping and vacuuming, five minutes later a child leaves crumbly cracker trails in her wake.
 After hours on laundry–gathering, washing, folding–the dirty clothes seem to pile again immediately.

 But as you know, being a mom also brings moments where your heart feels like it’s going to burst from joy and happiness.
-Moments where you are overwhelmed with love and gratitude for your children and you life.
+Moments where you are overwhelmed with love and gratitude for your children and your life.

 Unfortunately, those moments may not be a frequent as we want them to be.
 But making simple changes can increase our daily happiness and overcome feelings of drudgery and overwhelm.